- 120 min.

 Depp’s inconsistent narration doesn’t help, popping in occasionally but never clearly identified as either Kemp’s inner thoughts or a reading from Kemp’s pages.
 At times, Depp’s performance feels like a younger version of his Thompson from Gilliam’s film—his voice and mannerisms a spot-on interpretation.
 At other times, Depp injects too much of Captain Jack Sparrow’s buffoonery (we’re always expecting Depp to ask, “Why is all the rum gone?”) into what sometimes passes for a charismatic, even suave character.
 Surprisingly, Depp’s wavering portrayal becomes the film’s biggest downfall, next to the screenplay.
 Rich performances by Jenkins, Eckhart, and especially Giovanni Ribisi’s alcohol-soaked, pseudo-Nazi, ex-journalist Moburg steal the show away from its star.

 Overall, Robinson’s take feels conventional, in spite of going against type and leaving the good-vs-evil Sanderson conflict open-ended.
-The film’s true conflict concerns Kemp discovering his writerly voice, but so much time is spent damning Sanderson that audiences are bound to feel robbed for not having witnessed his comeuppance onscreen.
-Perhaps the problem is cohesiveness; the film either needs more or less of it—more consistent themes or a more irregular story structure would have livened-up the material, gave it cinematic purpose.
+The film’s true conflict concerns Kemp discovering his writer’s voice, but so much time is spent damning Sanderson that audiences are bound to feel robbed for not having witnessed his comeuppance onscreen.
+Perhaps the problem is cohesiveness; the film either needs more or less of it—more consistent themes or a more irregular story structure would have livened up the material and given it cinematic purpose.
 For such nonconforming qualities, some call Gilliam’s Fear and Loathing in Las Vegas a frenzied and disorganized film, but it captured Thompson’s spirit, his rocking at the typewriter as he punches keys to some acerbic tirade about the state of America.
-Robinson’s film proceeds on conventional terms and doesn’t pay off in conventional ways, but it doesn’t challenge us in the way Thompson’s writing does either.
+Robinson’s film proceeds on conventional terms and doesn’t pay off in conventional ways, and it doesn’t challenge us in the way Thompson’s writing does either.
 That Robinson failed to relate either a conventional or unconventional take, only a muddled one, on Thompson’s book makes the long wait for The Rum Diary’s arrival on film feel in vain.